hip-hyena/FriendsBot/README.md

 You can engage directly with the functioning bot [@FriendsBot](https://t.me/FriendsBot), or clone and modify this repository to fit your personal needs (see the [Deployment](#Deployment) section).
 This option can be particularly appealing to privacy-conscious individuals who desire full control over their data storage and usage.
 Given the bot's access to sensitive information such as user locations, this ensures adherence to strict privacy measures.

+## Known issues

+Unfortunately, Telegram does not provide (yet) a reliable way to prevent vertical swipe gestures from "leaking" to the Telegram client.
+This means that some touch gestures can be interpreted incorrectly and lead to expanding/closing Mini App instead of interacting with its elements.
+This is especially noticable on Android devices.

 ## Usage

 This bot is designed to fulfill a simple objective — it helps you track your friends' whereabouts globally at a city level.
 No more, no less.